 - Diversity recruiting websites – For full-time positions, these organizations can highlight job postings to a large, diverse applicant pool.

 Finally, if you find that your candidate pool is not as diverse as you would like, consider why that might be the case.
+Are you only recruiting during certain times of year which may limit the students who see your open positions?
 What about the position itself, the job description, your outreach efforts, etc. might have contributed to a homogenous candidate pool?
 Be sure to note areas of improvement for next time.
 As a point of reference, you can use the demographics of the UW Seattle campus as a point of reference.

 Step 4: Review Applications